wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    The aliases.txt file is concatenated to the bottom of the <strong>~/.bash_ profile</strong>

-10. The script creates a <strong>volatile/non-persistent workspace folder</strong> which the script <em>deletes</em> at the beginning of each run, and populates again with downloads.
+12. The script creates a <strong>volatile/non-persistent workspace folder</strong> which, when configured, the script <em>deletes</em> at the beginning of each run, and populates again with downloads.

     The name of the volatile folder is based on the variable $WORKSPACE_FOLDER defined in file <tt>git-basics.env</tt>.
     Thus, if you may the value of the variable, a different workspace would be created on the next run.